influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 ### Delete retention policies with DROP RETENTION POLICY

-Delete all measurements and data in a specific retention policy with:
+Delete all measurements and data in a specific retention policy:

+{{% warn %}}
+Dropping a retention policy will permanently delete all measurements and data stored in the retention policy.
+{{% /warn %}}

 ```sql
 DROP RETENTION POLICY <retention_policy_name> ON <database_name>
 ```